Facing Many Unknowns, States Rush To Plan Distribution Of COVID-19 Vaccines

 Nobody knows which vaccine will be authorized first, when that will happen, which populations it will be authorized for, and how many initial doses will be available.

 Adding to this uncertainty is the likelihood that the first coronavirus vaccines will be extremely challenging to handle.
-The CDC playbook notes the vaccines will likely require cold chain storage — possibly "ultra-cold" storage, which is colder than Antarctica — must be given in two doses a certain number of days apart, and could have a minimum order of 1,000 doses.
+The CDC playbook notes that the vaccines will likely require cold chain storage (possibly "ultra-cold" storage, which is colder than Antarctica), must be given in two doses a certain number of days apart, and could have a minimum order of 1,000 doses.

 "For routine vaccines, [providers] will order 10 doses at the time or 20 doses at a time," explains Michigan Department of Health and Human Services immunization director Bob Swanson.
 "It makes it more difficult to think about — how are we going to use a thousand doses for at risk populations across a rural county?"

 Initially, the focus will be on the priority groups who will be first in line to get immunized.
-The specifics of who that will be are still getting worked out by a CDC advisory committee, although frontline health workers will almost certainly be at the top of the list.
+The specifics of who that will be are still getting worked out by a CDC advisory committee, although front-line health workers will almost certainly be at the top of the list.
 There are also concerns about distributing the vaccine equitably to communities that, for instance, speak different languages or are difficult to reach, especially at first when doses are limited.

 As immunization managers look ahead to the coming year, different places around the country face a range of challenges.

 Then there are seasonal issues.
-During a North Dakota winter, freezing temperatures and snowfall make outdoor drive-through clinics untenable, says Molly Howell, North Dakota's immunization program manager, so they're considering using warehouses or sporting venues for mass vaccination campaigns, so that people can gather indoors while maintaining physical distance.
+During a North Dakota winter, freezing temperatures and snowfall make outdoor drive-through clinics untenable, says Molly Howell, North Dakota's immunization program manager, so they're considering using warehouses or sporting venues for mass vaccination campaigns so that people can gather indoors while maintaining physical distance.
 "Those are some of the ways that we're trying to be creative about vaccinating people safely during the pandemic," she says.

 In Houston, officials are thinking ahead to the complications of the hot and humid summer.
 "If we get those hot days, we want to obviously ensure that we maintain the integrity of the vaccine," says Limbrick of the Houston Department of Health, and they have to think about taking care of the medical staff who have to administer the vaccine in those conditions.

 "After [health officials] push that button on Friday afternoon, on Saturday morning, they're going to continue to work on their planning efforts going forward over the days and weeks and months ahead," says Blumenstock of ASTHO.
-And when the first vaccine is authorized, "it's going to be close to a year-long effort," he says, to immunize everyone across the country who wants to be vaccinated.
+And when the first vaccine is authorized, "it's going to be close to a yearlong effort," he says, to immunize everyone across the country who wants to be vaccinated.

 Finding the money to execute plans

-CDC director Robert Redfield told Congress last month that states are going to need around $6 billion dollars to distribute vaccines.
+CDC Director Robert Redfield told Congress last month that states are going to need about $6 billion to distribute vaccines.

 "This is going to take substantial resources," Redfield told lawmakers.
 "The time is now for us to be able to get those resources out to the state[s]."

-On Thursday, ASTHO and the Association of Immunization Managers wrote a letter formally requested $8.4 billion from Congress for these efforts.
+On Thursday, ASTHO and the Association of Immunization Managers wrote a letter formally requesting $8.4 billion from Congress for these efforts.

-The letter notes that so far CDC has distributed $200 million to states, territories, and a few large cities to fund the vaccine planning process — but describes this sum as "merely a down payment."
+The letter notes that so far the CDC has distributed $200 million to states, territories and a few large cities to fund the vaccine planning process — but it describes this sum as "merely a down payment."
 And with the election looming, the chances of a new COVID-19 relief bill getting through the legislature anytime soon are dim.

 "The funding I don't have control over, but I do have control over how we're going to get vaccines out when they're available," says Swanson.
 "And I will tell you, public health is strong, and public health works hard, and immunizations are public health's bread and butter."